 I am beginning to wonder if this really is the way it should be, if we’re not too overprotective.
 With so many safety precautions, people don’t have to be agile in order to keep their balance.
 The car does this for you.
 I see this transferred into the older generation that is still constantly moving, walking, swinging their arms, and kicking their legs.
 It’s no wonder they’re still so able-bodied.
 They’ve spent their whole lives balancing and moving through obstacles.

 This isn’t a pitch to jump on a motorbike.
 Rather it’s a challenge to find instances in your life where you can safely practice being off-balance, off-center, and challenging your body’s ability to rectify itself.
 Agility can be developed at any age, though the earlier you start, the better.
 Challenging your body in space is a great way to work on being more mobile and able to move with quickness and ease.
 If you practice these skills, they will be easier to integrate into daily activities.
 If not, stiffness sets in and creates limitations.

-Looking for your opinion on this – do you think we could all use more opportunities in our daily lives to be more agile?
+Looking for your opinion on this – do you think we could all use more opportunities in our daily lives to be more agile and build agility?